Hyperphagia and Obesity in bardet-Biedl syndrome is a Growing concern

 Variants in at least 26 genes have been identified and are known to cause BBS.7 Clinical guidelines recommend genetic testing to inform diagnosis and appropriate interventions in patients with the clinical features of hyperphagia and early-onset, severe obesity.
 A genetic diagnosis of BBS can make a significant difference to an individual's life by:8,9,10

-• Improving access to appropriate care for hyperphagia and early-onset obesity
+• Improving access to appropriate care for hyperphagia and early-onset, severe obesity

 • Reducing the social stigma of obesity and providing coping strategies for managing stigmatisation